tanyaphung/tanyaphung.github.io/_pages/about.md

 Contact information: if you would like to get into contact with me, my email address is: {firstname}.n.{lastname} [at] gmail.com.

 # News:

+**12/09/24** My work on identifying putatively associated cell types for 14 brain-related traits is now available as a preprint: https://www.biorxiv.org/content/10.64898/2025.12.05.692533v1

 **05/06/24** I will be attending the Organization for the Study of Sex Difference conference in Bergen, Norway.

 **04/25/23** Our work on undertanding patterns of X-inactivation in the human placenta is now published on HGG Advances: https://www.sciencedirect.com/science/article/pii/S2666247722000379